Concept Design for Ammonia-Fuel Ready LNG-Fueled Vessel

 Enabling the transition to the future marine fuel

-We have designed a vessel that can be easily converted to use ammonia instead of LNG as fuel.
-It can well be said to be the next bridge solution on our way to carbon free shipping.
-We developed the concept in cooperation with NYK Line and MTI.
+We have created in cooperation with NYK Line and MTI a concept design for a LNG-powered vessel that can be easily converted to use ammonia.
+It is the next bridge solution on our way to carbon free shipping.

 The concept for an Ammonia-Fuel Ready LNG-Fueled Vessel (ARLFV) allows the vessel to be converted to ammonia-powered at a minimum cost once green ammonia is available and the engines under development are ready for use.